-The Dog on a Log books were created by Pamela Brookes to teach her dyslexic daughter how to read.
+The Dog on a Log books were created by Pamela Brookes to teach her daughter who struggled with dyslexia how to read.
 They are based on Orton-Gillingham methodology, an intensive phonetic approach.
-Necessary sight words are taught, but the emphasis is on learning to phonetically decode words.
+Necessary sight words are taught, but the emphasis is on learning to decode words phonetically.

 Brookes has written two books that explain how to use the three different series of Dog on a Log books.
 The two books are titled Teaching a Struggling Reader: One Mom’s Experience with Dyslexia and the other is How to Use Decodable Books to Teach Reading.
 These are both available free online, although you can order a printed copy of the first book if you wish.